expo/expo/docs/pages/versions/unversioned/tutorial/image.md

 <br />
 <br />

 Save this image to the `assets` directory inside of your project and call it `logo.png`.
-If you are using Snack, you can drag the logo file into the file explorer sidebar to upload it.

 > 💡 An "asset" is any file that your project uses that is not code.
 Images, videos, sounds, and fonts are all considered to be assets.